+If you enable this, each backup part will be uploaded as soon as it's ready.
+This is useful if you are low on disk space (disk quota) when used in conjunction with Delete archive after processing.
+When using this feature we suggest having 10Mb plus the size of your part for split archives free in your account.
+The drawback with enabling this option is that if the upload fails, the backup fails.
+If you don't enable this option, the upload process will take place after the backup is complete and finalized.
+This ensures that if the upload process fails a valid backup will still be stored on your server.
+The drawback is that it requires more available disk space.

+If enabled, the archive files will be removed from your server after they are uploaded to the FTP server.

+Port

+The hostname of your remote (target) server, e.g. ftp.example.com.
+You must NOT enter the ftp:// protocol prefix.
+If you do, Akeeba Backup will try to remove it automatically and issue a warning about it.

+The TCP/IP port of your remote host's FTP server.
+It's usually 21.

+User name The username you have to use to connect to the remote FTP server.

-Backup component Password The password you have to use to connect to the remote FTP server.
-Initial directory The absolute FTP directory to your remote site's location where your archives will be stored.
+Password The password you have to use to connect to the remote FTP server.

+The absolute FTP directory to your remote site's location where your archives will be stored.

 This is provided by your hosting company.
 Do not ask us to tell you what you should put in here because we can't possibly know.
 There is an easy way to find it, though.
 Connect to your target FTP server with FileZilla.
 Navigate to the intended directory.
+Above the right-hand folder pane you will see a text box with a path.
+Copy this path and paste it to Akeeba

+Backup's setting.

-Above the righthand folder pane you will see a text box with a path.
-Copy this path and paste it to Akeeba Backup's setting.
-Use FTP over If your remote server supports secure FTP connections over SSL (they have to be Explicit SSL; implicit SSL is not supported), you can enable this feature.
-In such a case you will most SSL probably have to change the port.
+Use FTP over SSL

+If your remote server supports secure FTP connections over SSL (they have to be Explicit SSL; implicit SSL is not supported), you can enable this feature.
+In such a case you will most probably have to change the port.
 Please ask your hosting company to provide you with more information on whether they support this feature and what port you should use.
 You must note that this feature must also be supported by your originating server as well.

+Use passive mode

-Normally you should enable it, as it is the most common and firewall-safe transfer mode Use passive mode supported by FTP servers.
+Normally you should enable it, as it is the most common and firewall-safe transfer mode supported by FTP servers.
 Sometimes, you remote server might require active FTP transfers.
-In such a case please disable this, but bear in mind that your originating server might not
+In such a case please disable this, but bear in mind that your originating server might not support active FTP transfers, which usually requires tweaking the firewall!

-Using the Akeeba